Chile Birding and Wildlife: Endemics and Specialties in Central Chile and Northern Patagonia

 More Details About this Trip:

-Many interesting birds can be seen on this trip, including a number of Chilean endemics like Chilean Tinamou, Chilean Mockingbird, Seaside Cinclodes, Crag Chilia, Chestnut-throated Huet-huet, Dusky Tapaculo, Slender-billed Parakeet, and endemic seabirds of the Humboldt Current such as Red-legged and Guanay Cormorants, Peruvian Booby, Grey Gull and the stunning Inca Tern.
+Besides enjoying birds and other wildlife, we will explore and enjoy Chile's marvelous landscapes, excellent infrastructure, and great cuisine.
+Many interesting birds can be seen on this trip, including a number of Chilean endemics like Chilean Tinamou, Chilean Mockingbird, Seaside Cinclodes, Crag Chilia, Chestnut-throated Huet-huet, Dusky Tapaculo, Slender-billed Parakeet, and endemic and specialty birds of Chile.
+We also find seabirds of the Humboldt Current such as Red-legged Cormorant, Grey Gull and the stunning Inca Tern.
+More details on top bird species are indicated below, and more details in our detailed itinerary.

 Pricing: $5,090 US Dollars or £4,070 GBP for 13 Days and 12 Night.
 Extensions are available.